wso2/docs-is/en/docs/deploy/configure-hazelcast.md

 "hazelcast.logging.type"= "log4j"
 ```

-The configurations definitions are as follows:
+The configurations are as follows:

 - **Hazelcast shutdown hook**:
     - This configuration is enabled by default.
 Disabling this will ensure that the hazelcast instance shuts down gracefully whenever the product node shuts down.